 Welcome to Portsmouth Recycles, our campaign to boost recycling rates in Portsmouth.
 By doing a better job recycling our cans, bottles, plastic containers, paper and cardboard, we can help to better control the costs of running our Transfer Station and hold down the cost of resident Transfer Station stickers.
 We want to thank everyone who continues to recycle and to remind others that recycling in Rhode Island is mandatory.

-As of January 1, 2018, Portsmouth residents will have the one of the best waste disposal options on Aquidneck Island!
-Those residents who do purchase a Transfer Station Sticker will still be able to dispose of a wide variety of recyclable materials (metal; books; clothing; yard waste; empty propane tanks with the valves removed and large bulky items) without having to pay additional fees as they would with a private hauler.
-Smaller fees will apply to some items (i.e., auto tires for $5.00 / truck tires for $10.00).
+Portsmouth residents have one of the best waste disposal options on Aquidneck Island!
+Those residents who purchase a Transfer Station Sticker are able to dispose of a wide variety of recyclable materials (metal; books; clothing; yard waste; empty propane tanks with the valves removed and large bulky items) without having to pay additional fees as they do with a private hauler.
+Smaller fees apply to some items (i.e., auto tires for $5.00 / truck tires for $10.00).
 Mattresses or box springs that are undamaged (and dry) are also collected – all we ask is that you call the Transfer Station first (401-293-5865) to ensure that space is available for your mattress that day.
-Any mattress or box spring that is wet or damaged will be charged a $50 fee as that is what the Town has to pay for their disposal.
+Any mattress or box spring that is wet or damaged will be charged a $70 fee as that is what the Town has to pay for their disposal.

 Find Out More Reuse And Recycling Details!

 Click these links to learn more.